jayumorgan/InnovativeEnergy_old/docs/getting_started.md

 As a user of our template, you should only ever have to deal with the first item on this list, but it is good to be aware that the other parts exist, in case your app requires you touch them.

+Although you will probably not need to deal with it, please be aware that your MachineApp will run as a subprocess of the Rest Server.
+The containerizes your MachineApp, allowing you to kill it at any time via e-stop.
+This also allows you to get a fresh instance of your MachineApp when you hit play.

 ### State Machine
 #### State Machine Node (MachineAppState)
 At it's core, the server is a state machine made up of state nodes (i.e. `MachineAppState`s).
 Each node defines some behavior for each type of state transition.
 The following image demonstrates the lifecycle of a single node in our state machine: